 The type and quality of the games vary widely.
 Some games come with colorful graphics and wacky characters, while some have music or robot voice-overs.
 Most games review content through a series of multiple-choice questions that pop up before you can make your next move; others are memory games, simulations, or interactive diagrams.
+Fill-in-the-blank questions are also available.
 Each game is labeled as Instructional or Question, but teachers will want to try each game first to be sure it's delivering what they expect.
 Most games aren't strong enough on their own to provide students with a lasting learning experience; teachers will need to wrap instruction around them.
 The creators have also integrated well-known PhET simulations into their gaming options, which are also freely available at the PhET Interactive Simulations website.

 Teachers are bound to find something related to what they're teaching on Legends of Learning.
 All topics include several games each, allowing educators to choose the ones they like best.
 Many of the content questions seem to be repeated across games for the same topic, so kids may not experience new questions just by playing another game.

 Key Standards Supported